 - In agile methodology, documentation and designing take a back seat.

-5. What are different types of agile methodologies?
+5. What are the different types of Agile Methodologies?

 There are several types of agile development methodology.
 Scrum is one of the most popular and widely used agile methods.
 Other types of agile development methodology are; development like Crystal Methodology, DSDM(Dynamic Software Development Method), Feature-driven development(FDD), Lean software development and Extreme Programming(XP).